DGG3D/rapidcompact-scripting/README.md

 1. Make sure you have [Python 3](https://www.python.org/) installed.

-2. Edit "credentials.json" and enter the credentials of your RapidCompact account.
+2. Edit "credentials.json" and enter your [API token](https://app.rapidcompact.com/app/api-tokens).
   ![Illustration of Step 2](/tutorial/quick-intro/images/step2.JPG)

 3. Edit the "variants.json" file to specify the desired resolution and output formats for your models (or keep it as-is for a first test run).